underhilllabs/mu-blog/_posts/2018-08-29-root-first-session-report.md

 ## Openings

 I won the first player position (on an app on my phone which is always suspect) and I struck out hard.
-I spent 3 supporters (rabbit, rabbit, fox) to place 3 sympathy tokens in the middle/Northwest-ish part of the board.
-Then I mobilized 2 of my cards, transferring them to supporters.
-This gave me 3 vp on my first turn.
+I spent 3 cards (rabbit, rabbit, fox) from my supporter stack to place 3 sympathy tokens in the middle/Northwest-ish part of the board.
+Then I mobilized 2 of my cards, transferring the cards from my hand of cards to my supporter stack.
+This gave me 3 vp on my first turn and set me up to either spread more sympathy or stage a revolt on the next turn.

 Next the Eyrie, placed a bird in their battle decree.
 So they were required to Recruit, Move and Battle.
 They recruited into their NE roost, moved into a central rabbit clearing with my sympathy and battled the WA.
 I received 2 supporters out of this battle.
 The Cats and Birds discussed how dangerous the WA was and plotted to keep me under control.
 The Eyrie ended their turn with 1 vp.

-Next the cats, built a sawmill, overworked, built a recruiter.
+Next the cats, built a sawmill, overworked that sawmill to get more wood, and built a recruiter for 2 points.
 And finally the Vagabond, bless his soul, gave me aid and earned a vp for his selfless good acts.

 <a href="https://birdhouse.nyc3.digitaloceanspaces.com/img/root_round_1_vagabond_to_play.jpg"><img src="https://birdhouse.nyc3.digitaloceanspaces.com/img/root_round_1_vagabond_to_play.jpg" width="600px"></a>